FNNDSC/pl-cni_challenge/Readme.md

 ### CNI Challenge 2019 Submission Template

-Create a form in the UI with the following fields:
+Create a form in the UI with the following fields.

 a.
 Author Names
 b.
 Team name (optional)
 c.
 Affiliations